 “Rwanda has always overcome what seemed to be impossible.
 Through outstanding leadership, community engagement, and successful partnerships, we will send hepatitis C to the dustbin of history,” said Dr. Gashumba.

 CHAI, along with other partners, including Partners in Health, MTEK Sciences, the University of Maryland, and Duke University, support Rwanda in these efforts.
-Learn more about the elimination plan.
+Learn more about Rwanda’s journey toward HCV elimination.